tireddy2/PQC_JOSE_COSE/draft-reddy-cose-jose-pqc-kem.md

 * The parameter "kem-ct" MUST include the output ('ct') from the PQ-KEM algorithm, encoded using base64url.

 * The recipient MUST base64url decode the ciphertext from the "kem-ct" and then use it to derive the CEK using the process defined in {{decrypt}}.
 The ciphertext sizes of ML-KEMs are discussed in Section 12 of {{?I-D.ietf-pquip-pqc-engineers}}.

-* The recipient MUST base64url decode the ciphertext from "kem-ct" and then use it to derive the CEK using the process defined in {{decrypt}}.
-The ciphertext sizes of ML-KEMs are discussed in Section 12 of {{?I-D.ietf-pquip-pqc-engineers}}.

 *  The JWE Encrypted Key MUST be absent.